-The Research Unit at the Department of Corrections (DOC) reviews, approves, and coordinates research and data requests, and reviews and coordinates survey requests (DOC Policy 260.050 Research Review & Use).
+The Research and Data Analytics (RDA) Unit at the Department of Corrections (DOC) conduct and support research that will improve operations, contribute to professional knowledge, reduce recidivism, enhance public safety and advance the agency’s mission.
+RDA reviews, approves, and coordinates research and data requests, and reviews and coordinates survey requests (DOC Policy 260.050 Research Review & Use - under review).

 - Request Prioritization